postmalloc/pinrecall/README.md

 ## Usage
-This extension will be available soon on the Chrome Webstore.
+You can install this extension directly from the [Chrome Webstore](https://chrome.google.com/webstore/detail/pinrecall/oppelpbbahlpjbehkbifcanigpmcjpfg).
 You can also install it by following these steps -
 1. Download the repository as a zip file
 2. Extract the zip